Land registration (Scots law): Errors in the Land Register

-Where an inaccuracy is brought to the attention of the Keeper, she has a legal duty to rectify it where the inaccuracy is manifest (i.e.: obvious).
-In practice the evidential requirements for a 'manifest' inaccuracy requires the issuance of an order for rectification or a declarator by the Scottish Courts or Lands Tribunal for Scotland in order to prove to the Keeper that there is a manifest (obvious) error in the Land Register.
+Where an inaccuracy is brought to the attention of the Keeper, the Keeper has a legal duty to rectify it where the inaccuracy is 'manifest' (i.e. obvious).
+In practice, the evidential requirements for a 'manifest' inaccuracy requires the issuance of an order for rectification or a declarator by the Scottish Courts, or Lands Tribunal for Scotland, in order to prove to the Keeper that there is a manifest error in the Land Register.
 If the inaccuracy is not manifest, the Keeper must still note the error in the title sheet or cadastral map so it can be identified in future.